 - Picture quality could be better

-Now that you have seen some options out there, hopefully, you have a better idea of what best front and rear dash cameras are.
-They are nifty little devices that help you capture precious footage as evidence in accidents and also give you better driving views as well as other features such as parking assistant.
+Now that you have seen some cameras out there, hopefully, you have a better idea of what best front and rear dash cameras are.
+They are nifty little devices that help you capture precious video as evidence in accidents and also give you better driving views as well as other features such as parking assistant.
 However, before you sink a hefty amount of cash into a piece of technology you might not be familiar with, we have a few tips for you on what to look out for.

 Our Top Pick